Atmosera-adv-sec-prep/ghas/docs/ghas.md

 > NOTE: The reported licenses are only as good as the package repositories are that report this.
 It very common for licenses to be misreported or not reported at all.

-- ✅ Walkthrough the Insights > Dependency Graph for this repository.
+- ✅ Review the Insights > Dependency Graph for this repository.
 Do you understand the difference between the Dependencies, Dependents and Dependabot views?

 # Third Party Code Scanning